johannaNagel/Physiological-Responses-during-Risky-Decisions/README.md

 ## Description of the files:
-- **EDA_Findex_featuresExt**: This file contains the prepocessing and data collection steps of EDA signals.
-It removes noise and artificats.
-As well it decompose the signal into SCL and SCR components.
-As well it separates the signal into decision-phases.
+- **EDA_Findex_featuresExt**: This file contains the preprocessing and data collection steps for EDA signals.
+It removes noise and artifacts.
+It also decomposes the signal into SCL and SCR components.
+It also separates the signal into decision phases.
-- **Risk_wo_Visualization_Final**: This file contains all calculation of risk measurements such as Voaltility and Fundamental Value.
+- **Risk_wo_Visualization_Final**: This file contains all risk measurement calculations, such as volatility and fundamental value.
-- **Statstical_Test_Final**: This file contains all statistical tests which are used to investigate the relationship between EDA and risk measurements.
-This notbeook is to big, therefore is here also a zip file and a file without the output (only the code).
+- **Statistical_Test_Final**: This file contains all the statistical tests used to investigate the relationship between EDA and risk measurements.
+This notebook is too big; therefore, there is also a zip file and a file without the output (only the code).
 "Statistical_Tests_Final_withOut_Output" -> No output
 - **Data_Visualization_Final**: This code contains all visualizations.